codecrafters-io/build-your-own-redis/stage_descriptions/lists-10-ec3.md

 ### The `BLPOP` Command

 [`BLPOP`](https://redis.io/docs/latest/commands/blpop/) is a blocking variant of the `LPOP` command.
-It lets a client wait for an element to become available on a list before popping it.
+It waits for an element to become available on a list before popping it.

 If the list is empty, the command blocks until: